 - Orientation: a day spent at the lodge working on group dynamic skills and trying out the high ropes and zip line courses

-- Directed Outdoor Studies: two days with the choice between a mini-practicum shadowing an outdoor education group at Strathcona Park Lodge or a self-planned and executed expedition
+- Directed Studies In Adventure Education: two days with the choice between a mini-practicum shadowing an outdoor education group at Strathcona Park Lodge or a self-planned and executed expedition

 - Rest days: six to seven days total spread throughout the course, including a three-day mid-semester break